Perlenjaeger/3d-print-thumbnailer/README.md

 ### Debian

-Run `./getdeb.sh` and install the package with `sudo dpkg -i 3d-printer-thumbnailer_*.deb`
+Run `./getdeb.sh` and install the package with `sudo dpkg -i debian/3d-printer-thumbnailer_*.deb`

 ## Dependencies

-* `3mf.thumbnailer` and `gcode.thumbnailer` require nothing but Python 3 installed, because they cheat and use the thumbnail the slicer inserts into the file.
+* `3mf.thumbnailer`, `gcode.thumbnailer` and `fusion.thumbnailer` require nothing but Python 3.
+They load the thumbnail included in the file.
 * `stlscad.thumbnailer` requires `Xvfb`, `openscad` and `ImageMagick` installed to render and convert files.
 * `blender.thumbnailer` requires Blender to be installed.